brucejaya/payment-splitter/README.md

 # Hypersurface Protocol

-Welcome to Hypersurface: a digital equity infrastructure for the internet age.
-Hypersurface reconfigures many of the control structures that businesses operate on using non-legal code based mechanisms.
-The core protocol enables lightweight, accessible and open digital equity on the blockchain, making the issuance, management, and transfer of tokenised assets as easy as sending email.
+**Welcome to Hypersurface: a digital equity infrastructure for the internet age.**

+Hypersurface reconfigures many of the control structures that businesses operate on using non-legal, code-based mechanisms.
+The protocol enables lightweight, accessible and open digital equity on the blockchain.
+The aim of the  protocol is to provide a complete suite of tools, allowing issuers and holders to engage with tokenised equity assets easily, effectively, and securely.

 ## To-do
 The core protocol is (remarkably) approaching complete MVP.
 It is not tidy.
 The protocol needs to go through the wash many, many times.
 However, the fundamental structure and core components are mostly present.
 Next steps are: